San Marcos Growers LogoSan Marcos Growers

 For more information about the species see our listing of Aloe arborescens.
 Several variations of Aloe arborescens, which has a wide natural distribution through much of southern Africa (from Mozambique, Zimbabwe and Malawi south through eastern South Africa), have been given formal status as a subspecific or variety including this plant that was described by South African botanists Ernst J. Van Jaarsveld and Abraham Erasmus van Wyk in 2005 from plants found only on cliffs along the lower Mzimnyati River in KwaZulu-Natal, South Africa.
 While this name is listed as accepted by Kew in their database, other botanical experts regard all varieties and subspecies of Aloe arborescens as being a single variable species that needs further research.
 We first received this plant from John Miller of the Institute for Aloe Studies in September 2020 as IAS 20-002c.

-The information about Aloe arborescens var. mzimnyati displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Aloe arborescens var. mzimnyati is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 [MORE INFO]